 How Does Weak SEO Lower Product Visibility on Walmart Marketplace?

 Weak SEO is a silent sales killer on Walmart Marketplace.
 If your listings don’t include the right keywords, attributes, and categories, customers simply won’t find your products.
-Walmart’s search engine favors optimized content, so sellers with poor SEO lose impressions, clicks, and conversions to competitors with stronger listings.
+Walmart’s algorithm ranks products based on relevance, price competitiveness, and performance metrics, so sellers with poor SEO lose impressions, clicks, and conversions to competitors with stronger listings.

 Key Risks of Weak SEO